Curriculum

 MA students collaborated with noted British environmental photographer Mandy Barker, using her images to create a virtual reality experience, “Ripple plastic: the unintended life of plastic at sea.”
 The experience submerges viewers into the sea filled with Barker’s found marine plastic debris items.
 The project aims to tell the story of the lasting damage of plastics in the environment.

-Data Negotiation, Scraping, Cleaning and Analysis
+Data Negotiation and Analysis

 Investigative Reporting Techniques